-After experiencing the stresses and excitement of closing an acquisition transaction, at the end of Day Three, our cocktail reception to celebrate the closing.
-The Wyche Law Firm will sponsor "Acquirer Success Stories: A C-Suite Conversation."
-Prior and following the discussion and Q&A time, there will be an exclusive networking event on the beautiful 5th floor terrace of the ONE building with hors d' oeuvres and cocktails.
+After experiencing the stresses and excitement of closing an acquisition transaction, at the end of Day Three, join our cocktail reception to celebrate the closing.
+The Wyche Law Firm will sponsor "Secrets of Successful M&A: A C-Suite Session."
+Prior to and following the discussion and Q&A time, there will be an exclusive networking event on the beautiful 5th floor terrace of the ONE building with hors d' oeuvres and cocktails.

 Day Four: The Integration Phase of M&A

 The integration phase is often the most difficult and overlooked phase.
 Underperformance is very common and a key contributor to why M&A goals are not met.
 We focus on how to link integration back to strategy and how to weigh the various approaches to integration in order to capture optimal synergies.
 We will also discuss the important role that communication plays in this phase to successfully merge two company cultures into one.
 Led by Scott Whitaker, US Partner at Global PMI Partners and author of Mergers & Acquisitions Integration Handbook and Cross-Border Mergers and Acquisitions, in Day Four you will face the challenges in our case study of post-transaction integration.
 Integration is regularly underestimated, with communication often being the root of the problem.